cornucopia-rs/cornucopia/README.md

 ## Install
 ### Container manager
-Cornucopia spawns a `postgres` container when it generates your Rust modules, so, you'll need a working `docker` or `podman` command.
+Cornucopia spawns a `postgres` container when it generates your Rust modules, so, you'll need a working `docker` or `podman` command. **Note: If you only work in `live` mode, you may not need a container manager since you'll manage the database yourself**.

-Note that to use docker on linux, **non-sudo users need to be in the docker group**.
+To use `docker` on Linux, **non-sudo users need to be in the docker group**.
 For a step-by-step guide, please read the official docker [installation](https://docs.docker.com/get-docker/) and [post-installation](https://docs.docker.com/engine/install/linux-postinstall/) docs.

 No special installation steps are needed for `podman`, but note that you will need to pass a CLI flag (`-p` or `--podman`) because `cornucopia` defaults to `docker`.

 ### Dependencies
 Cornucopia will generate queries powered by the `tokio` runtime through `tokio-postgres`, so you will need add the latest version of these to your `Cargo.toml`.
 If you wish to use pooled connections, you'll also need `deadpool-postgres`.
+You'll also need the `postgres_types` crate if you want to work with custom PostgreSQL types.
 Finally, you will need the `cornucopia_client` crate, which has only one item: the `GenericClient` trait.
 You might need more dependencies depending on which features you intend to use.
 The code block below shows what your dependencies might look like with every feature that `cornucopia` supports enabled:
 ```toml
 # Cargo.toml
 [dependencies]